 The unit is shipped ready for horizontal duct connections.
-If down flow ducts are required, the unit must be converted following the steps below for both the supply and return ducts.
+If down flow ducts are required, the unit must be converted following the steps below for both the supply and return ducts

 - 1. Remove both horizontal duct caps. - 2.
 Locate the duct cap inside the duct openings and remove the screw holding it in place. - 3.
 Lift the cap out of the unit.
 (Hint: The cap can be pushed up from the bottom by reaching through the fork slot). - 4.
-Cover the horizontal duct openings with the horizontal duct caps removed earlier in step 1.
+Cover the horizontal duct openings with the horizontal duct caps.
 The insulation will be on the indoor side. - 5.
-Fasten the cover with screws to seal. - 6.
-Remove and discard the two wood supports beneath the unit.
+Fasten the cover with screws to seal.